-- (2) Represents the weighted-average exercise price of outstanding NSOs granted under the Long-Term Incentive Plan.
-The weighted-average exercise price does not take the RSUs and PUs into account. - (3) Includes 3,625,268 Common Shares authorized and remaining available for issuance under the Long-Term Incentive Plan.
+- (2) Represents the weighted-average exercise price of outstanding NSOs granted under the Long-Term Incentive Plan. - (3) Includes 3,006,522 Common Shares authorized and remaining available for issuance under the Long-Term Incentive Plan.
 This amount may be reduced proportionate to the maximum amount of Common Shares that may be paid out if the PUs and PFAs achieve a payout above target level as discussed in note (1) above.
-It also includes 281,371 Common Shares remaining available for issuance under the Discounted Stock Purchase Plan. - (4) As of September 30, 2018, the Company is holding 123,135 Common Shares which were credited to the respective bookkeeping accounts of participants in the ERP.
+It also includes 258,890 Common Shares remaining available for issuance under the Discounted Stock Purchase Plan. - (4) As of September 30, 2019, the Company is holding 142,717 Common Shares which were credited to the respective bookkeeping accounts of participants in the ERP.
 This number has been rounded to the nearest whole Common Share.
 Such shares were acquired by the Company at fair value in the open market, based on a participant directed election to designate a portion of its respective salary and bonus deferrals as Supplemental Retirement Account contributions to be invested in shares of the Company and distributed to the participant at the applicable distribution date(s).
-The shares, which are held in a trust account for the benefit of the participant, are already included as part of the Company's issued and outstanding share balance as of September 30, 2018. - (5) Since the Common Shares held in the ERP are acquired by the plan as market shares, the ERP does not provide for a specified limit on the number of Common Shares that may be credited to participants' bookkeeping accounts.
+The shares, which are held in a trust account for the benefit of the participant, are already included as part of the Company's issued and outstanding share balance as of September 30, 2019. - (5) Since the Common Shares held in the ERP are acquired by the plan as market shares, the ERP does not provide for a specified limit on the number of Common Shares that may be credited to participants' bookkeeping accounts.
 Please see the description of the ERP in the section captioned "Elements of Executive Compensation Retirement Plans and Deferred Compensation Benefits (long-term compensation element)" within the CD&A. Participant account balances in the ERP may be credited to one or more benchmark investment funds, including a Company stock fund and mutual fund investments, which are substantially consistent with the investment options permitted under the RSP.
-The amount credited to the benchmark Company stock fund is recorded as Common Shares.
-The weighted-average price of amounts credited to the benchmark Company stock fund within participants' bookkeeping accounts under the ERP is not readily calculable.
+The amount credited to the benchmark Company stock fund within participants' bookkeeping accounts under the ERP is not readily calculable.
 The amount credited to one of the benchmark mutual fund investments is recorded as mutual fund shares.